 - Remember, although the RA is a trained mediator, they are not a magician.
 Some roommate conflicts require a number of mediations before they find a solution.
 In other cases, you may find that the situation is not working even after you have all made an honest attempt at mediation.
 In those cases, and only in those cases, a room change may be the best answer.

 Below are the steps that the Residence Life Staff will use when assisting residents in a discussion regarding roommate compromises and expectations during the Roommate Mediation.

 Despite the tensions that may be present, it is never too late to sit down with all roommates and discuss concerns.
 Nearly all roommate issues are because of poor communication and poorly conveyed expectations.
 Set up a time when all roommates can be present, and discuss the things that are causing tension.
 Let your R.A. know about the situation, and invite them to be a mediator, if you wish it.
 Before you start, set up these ground rules:

 - Only one person talks at a time.

 - Maintain eye contact with each other.
 You may need to develop trust.

 - People should only speak about relevant facts.
 No innuendo or character defamation should occur.

 After ground rules have been established, the mediation process begins.
 Each person should make a brief opening statement to define the issues as he or she understands them.
 Define the issues that need further discussion and negotiation.
 Each person will be reminded to speak in specifics.

-The final set of the process will be developing an Roommate Agreement.
+The final step of the process will be developing a Roommate Agreement.
 This agreement should detail the specific responsibilities of all parties in writing and should also include the following: